Lessica/ActivatePhone/README.md

 Show MS Windows style activation dialog on my screen.

 This example shows you to bypass touch events for specific `UIWindow` on iOS 14 and above.
+See [iLrcOverlay](https://github.com/Lakr233/iLrcOverlay) for the implementation for iOS 13.

 ----